 Download your new movies (or use the digital copies included with your DVD/Blu-ray purchases) and rip your old ones using Handbrake.
 When you're around a WiFi signal, stream them from Netflix, iCloud, or your service of choice.

 Hot Spot to Trot

 Learn where to look for free WiFi hotspots.
 Airports have them.
 Most hotels do too, at least in the lobby and lounge.
 Some nationwide restaurant chains like Starbucks and McDonalds have free access, too.
 Local Cafes and coffeeshops are a strong bet as well.
 Treat WiFi access like the bathroom -- locked, and for paying customers only.
 But don't be shy, or rude.
 Buy a pastry or coffee, and ask for access.

 Many trains and buses offer WiFi connections, as do some airlines (though most charge a few bucks).
 It's usually sluggish, though, and in my experience, service isn't guaranteed even if it's advertised.
 Most flight attendants, conductors, or bus drivers will at least try to restore access if you ask, but some jerks will refuse, and sometimes the router is just busted -- there's not much they can do to fix it in transit.

 Hotels obviously have outlets, and most eateries won't have a problem with paying customers plugging in for a few minutes, as long as the cords are out of the way.
 Airports usually have complimentary charging stations, though occasionally you'll have to fork over a few cents for the privilege.

 Many train and bus lines provide outlets, too.
+I'm not aware of any airlines that do.
 Road-trippers should invest in car chargers.
 In any case, staying charged is one of the easier parts of traveling these days.